iansharff/microsoft_movies/README.md

 # Project Hollywood
->This repository is our analysis on several movie databases to find trends within and to propose recommendations to our client who wants to enter the movie making industry.
-This repo will give an explination on the assumptions and analysis that was done to reach our final conclusions.
+>This repository is our analysis on several movie databases to find trends within and to propose recommendations to Microsoft who wants to enter the movie making industry.
+This repo will give an explination on the assumptions and analysis that was done to reach our final conclusions and recommendations.
 >
 >
-> <first project using data to extrapolate actionable insights on the movie industry by using our combined knowledge to clean and manipulate data from a given set of data.
-This project will use all of the data sets provided to give a detailed insight on what the best option for a company trying to enter the movie industry.
-This repo will give an explanation on how each dataset was cleaned to provide the final recommendations along with graphs for better undestanding.>

 ## Table of Contents
 * [General Info](#general-information)
 * [Database](#database)